 What is a micro niche site?

 For example, you might make a website all about school snacks for kids.
 You could post recipes or snack ideas or research on which snacks have the most sugar – whatever you want.

 A micro niche site is just a more narrowed down version of that.
 For example, you might build a site about school snacks for kid’s with allergies (or vegetarians or diabetes).
 Not the greatest example but hopefully you get what I’m saying.
 The overall idea of the site is to give information to people about a very specific topic.
 Because your site is so niche, it makes it easier for people to find you.

 How to build a micro niche site

-As you know I like to keep things super simple around here, so I broke down the process into 4 simple steps.
+As you know I like to keep things super simple around here, so I broke this down into 4 simple steps.
 To build a micro niche site you need to:

 - Get a website up and running (duh).